DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 The FOV map generation process consists of three distinct stages:

 STAGE 1: GROUND HEIGHT DETECTION

-* Raycast downward from maximum height (5000 units) at each grid cell center
+* Raycast downward from maximum height (5000 units) at each grid cell center to find the ground height
-* Find the terrain/ground level to establish the base height for visibility sampling
-* Calculate the "eye position" by adding `eyeHeight` to the ground level
-* One raycast per grid cell (`FOVMapWidth` × `FOVMapHeight` total rays)
+* This generates one raycast per grid cell (`FOVMapWidth` × `FOVMapHeight` total rays)
 * Cells without ground are filled with white (maximum visibility)
+* Calculate the "eye position" by adding `eyeHeight` to the ground level for subsequent steps

 STAGE 2: OBSTACLE DETECTION PER DIRECTION

-* For each valid grid cell, sample multiple directions (4 channels × layerCount directions)
+* For each valid grid cell, sample multiple directions (4 channels × `layerCount` directions)
-* For each direction, cast multiple rays at different vertical angles (`samplesPerDirection` rays)
+* For each direction, cast multiple rays at different vertical angles (`samplesPerDirection` rays) between `-samplingAngle/2` to `+samplingAngle/2`
-* Uses "level-adaptive multisampling" to find maximum visible distance before hitting obstacles
-* Initial sampling uses fixed vertical angles from `-samplingAngle/2` to `+samplingAngle/2`
-* Tracks the maximum sight distance achieved before hitting terrain obstacles
+* Track the maximum sight distance achieved before hitting terrain obstacles

 STAGE 3: BINARY SEARCH EDGE REFINEMENT

-* When a vertical ray transitions from "hit obstacle" to "no hit", perform binary search along the angle dimension
+* When a vertical ray transitions from "hit obstacle" to "no hit", perform binary search along the vertical angle dimension
 * Find the precise vertical angle where terrain visibility ends (e.g., top of a wall)
 * Uses `binarySearchCount` iterations to narrow down the exact angle
 * Early termination if surface is nearly vertical (`blockingSurfaceAngleThreshold`)

 ## Optimization Results

-Before getting into the details of how I did it, lets skip straight to the results.
-The full optimization pass resulted in a **10x** speed improvement from the single threaded version.
-Solely converting from in-line raycasts to batched RaycastCommand was responsible for a **2x** speed improvement, while further wrapping the generation and consumption of those commands in burst-compiled parallel jobs was responsible for a further **5x** improvement.
+Before getting into the details of how I did it, let's skip straight to the results.
+The full optimization pass resulted in a **14x** speed improvement from the single threaded version.
+Solely converting from in-line raycasts to batched RaycastCommand was responsible for a **2.5x** speed improvement, while further wrapping the generation and consumption of those commands in burst-compiled parallel jobs was responsible for a further **5.5x** improvement.

 Surprisingly, raycasting was not the bottleneck; instead, trigonometry functions and other operations were the primary culprits.
-The key aspect of the bake process allowing this parallelization was the inherent independence of each (cell, direction) pair’s logic, making this processes *“trivially parallelizable"* without synchronization, and thus *“easily”* convertible to job code.
+The key aspect of the bake process allowing this parallelization was the inherent independence of each (cell, direction) pair’s logic, making this process *"trivially parallelizable"* without synchronization, and thus *“easily”* convertible to job code.

-For performance analysis, see below chart of the speedup and profiler results were taken on various map sizes: tiny (100x100x40), small (128x128x50, medium (256x256x50), and large (512x512x90).
+For performance analysis, see the chart below of the speedup and profiler results taken on various map sizes: tiny (100x100x40), small (128x128x50), medium (256x256x50), and large (512x512x90).
 The bake times for both the single-threaded raycast command only and the full job system versions are available for comparison.

 ![Chart of "FOVMap Bake Times" showing speed increase relative to single threaded, RaycastCommand, and Full Jobification, with Full Jobification ranging from 11x-14x faster.](https://res.cloudinary.com/driftcascade/image/upload/v1761109268/FOVMap_Bake_Times_Speedup_Factor_Higher_Better_fakgra.png "Bake Time Chart")